What are Current Assets?

 - Prepaid expenses (e.g., insurance premiums that have not yet expired)

 - Marketable securities

-On the other hand, long-term assets (also known as capital assets) take longer and are more difficult to convert into cash.
+On the other hand, long-term assets (also known as capital assets) take longer to and are more difficult to convert into cash.
 Examples of long-term assets include:

-Current Assets on a Balance Sheet
+Listing Assets on a Balance Sheet

 For example, consider the balance sheet of Walmart for the period ending January 31, 2017:

 Note that the assets are clearly separated in order of liquidity.
 Cash and cash equivalents are the most liquid, followed by short-term investments, etc. The total current assets for Walmart for the period ending January 31, 2017, is simply the addition of all the relevant assets ($57,689,000).

 Below is a list of useful liquidity-measuring ratios that are calculated with the assets figures: